BPCE ITALY LOAN FOR SMES AND MIDCAPS

-Promoter – Financial IntermediaryBPCE EQUIPMENT FINANCE ITALIA SPA,BPCE EQUIPMENT SOLUTIONS ITALIA SPA,FRAER LEASING SPA
+Promoteur – Intermédiaire FinancierBPCE EQUIPMENT FINANCE ITALIA SPA,BPCE EQUIPMENT SOLUTIONS ITALIA SPA,FRAER LEASING SPA

 Description